How to Style a Small Living Room So It Feels Twice the Size

 EDITOR

-8 min read
+9 min read

-1. The Rug Size Mistake Most People Make
+1. The Rug Size Mistake Most People Make in a Small Living Room

-Decluttering Isn't Minimalism — It's Editing
+Decluttering Isn't Minimalism: It's Editing

 This isn't about living with less.
 It's about letting what stays actually breathe.